-Why People Who Work From Home Still Need a Dog Walker
+Why Dog Owners Who Work from Home Still Need a Dog Walker

 Working from home sounds like a dream for dog owners.
-You get to skip the commute, stay in comfy clothes, and spend more time with your pup.
-But as many pet parents have discovered, being home all day doesn’t always mean your dog is getting the attention and exercise they need.
+You can skip the commute, stay in comfy clothes, and spend more time with your pup.
+However, many pet parents have discovered that being home all day doesn’t always mean their dog is getting the attention and exercise they need.
 That’s why people who work from home still need a dog walker.

 Structure Keeps Your Dog Grounded